 Neal, M., 1993.
 An investigation into the nature of cross-national managerial work.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: